 All relevant work procedures, instructions or approved methods should be reviewed to determine whether this contributed to the incident.
-The investigators should ensure that the instructions were available, correct, updated and appropriate for the task being undertaken.
+The investigators should ensure that the instructions are available, correct, updated and appropriate for the task being undertaken.
 The following example questions could be asked:

-- Was there a work procedure or instruction for the task? - Did you use those procedures? - Was it appropriate for that task on that day? - Did you have it available to you? - Were risk assessments conducted on this task? - What tools, plant or equipment were available for the task? - Were they appropriate and used in accordance with the procedure / instruction? - Were there any safety devices? - Were they used for that task? - Were any lock-out procedures required for the task? - Were they used?
+- Was there a work procedure or instruction for the task? - Did you use those procedures? - Was it appropriate for that task on that day? - Did you have it available to you? - Were risk assessments conducted on this task? - What tools, plant or equipment were available for the task? - Were they appropriate and used in accordance with the procedure/instruction? - Were there any safety devices? - Were they used for that task? - Were any lock-out procedures required for the task? - Were they used?

 PEEPO CATE GORY PROCEDURES

 CHRONOLOGY

 E BEFORE DURING AFTER

-FACTOR INFORMATION CHECK
+FACTOR INFORMATION СНЕСК

-Usage sation should be used for efficient
+Usage The documented proce dures within the organisation in a correct, safe and e

-Content The documented proce work.
-The procedure sh contain emergency pro- exemptions where the nould cover all tasks, be visions, contain work-ar technically correct, ound provisions, cover
+Content work.
+The procedure sh contain emergency pro- dures are required to ma ould cover all tasks, be to visions, contain work-arc entire procedure does no echnically correct, ound provisions, cover

-Criteria friendly language and for ormat. y information in a user -
+Criteria friendly language and for

-Review and Monitoring necessary by qualified people.
-The procedure needs to be relevant to
+Review and Monitoring necessary, by qualified the current state of the eeds to be relevant to

-Document Control have a method of revision on control to ensure only
+Document Control The procedure should h current procedures are have a method of revisior available to workers. n control to ensure only